Enterprise Products Partners L.P. (EPD) Shares Soar Above 1-Year High

 Enterprise Products Partners L.P.
-(NYSE: EPD)’s stock price has increased by 0.62 compared to its previous closing price of 25.76.
-However, the company has seen a 1.25% increase in its stock price over the last five trading sessions.
+(NYSE: EPD) has seen a rise in its stock price by 0.42 in relation to its previous close of 25.90.
+However, the company has experienced a 1.01% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Enterprise Products Partners L.P.
 (NYSE: EPD) Right Now?

-The price-to-earnings ratio for Enterprise Products Partners L.P.
-(NYSE: EPD) is above average at 10.25x.
-The 36-month beta value for EPD is also noteworthy at 1.05.
+Enterprise Products Partners L.P.
+(NYSE: EPD) has a price-to-earnings ratio of 10.28x that is above its average ratio.
+Additionally, the 36-month beta value for EPD is 1.05.
 There are mixed opinions on the stock, with 16 analysts rating it as a “buy,” 3 rating it as “overweight,” 4 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price estimated by analysts for EPD is $32.21, which is $6.24 above than the current price.
-The public float for EPD is 1.46B, and at present, short sellers hold a 0.86% of that float.
-The average trading volume of EPD on May 15, 2023 was 4.40M shares.
+The public float for EPD is 1.46B and currently, short sellers hold a 0.86% ratio of that float.
+The average trading volume of EPD on May 18, 2023 was 4.51M shares.

 EPD’s Market Performance